2 billion – That’s the number of websites existing today. And for most of them, running ads is the only source of income.

 Reporting discrepancy

-Ad servers count an ad impression when the ad request is sent to the demand partners whereas the demand partners count the impression only when the ad is rendered to the user.
-This means you could see the discrepancy in fill rates and this costs you revenue.
+Ad servers count an ad impression when the ad request is sent to the demand partners, whereas the demand partners count the impression only when the ad is rendered to the user.
+This means you could see the discrepancy in fill rates, which costs you revenue.

 Ad Blockers